 - Recipe FAQs

-- Gourmet Sticky Toffee Pudding (Hell's Kitchen Copycat)
+- Homemade Sticky Toffee Pudding (Hell's Kitchen Copycat)

 - Medjool Dates: The base of this dessert, dates provide natural sweetness and a rich, sticky texture.
 I got mine from Costco!
 Look for the ones in a 2-pound plastic tub.